 In addition to those with HIPAA or other compliance concerns, organizations with relatively predictable and consistent resource demands should consider using a private cloud.
 Those organizations are more likely to be able to maximize their resources, and therefore cloud spends, and less likely to take full advantage of the elasticity that is one of the main strengths of the public cloud.

 Virtualizing a server that runs a certain application, such as email, allows the organization to increase or decrease the resources available to it.
 This enables performance improvements, as servers running more resource-intensive applications are provisioned with more computing power or memory.

 Ready to Deploy a Private Cloud?

-Jake Fellows is an Associate Product Manager for Liquid Web's Managed Hosting products and services.
-He has over 10 years experience involving several fields of the technology industry including hosting, healthcare, and IT system architecture.
-On his time off, he can be found in front of some form of screen enjoying movies, video games and researching into one of his many technical side projects.
+Jake Fellows is the Sophisticated Hosting Product Manager for Liquid Web's Managed Hosting products and services.
+He has over 10 years experience involving several fields of the technology industry, including hosting, healthcare, and IT-system architecture.
+On his time off, he can be found in front of some form of screen enjoying movies, video games, or researching into one of his many technical side projects.

 Keep up to date with the latest Hosting news.